SagarDevAchar/PESU-Auto-Downloads/README.md

 # #
 ### Updates: ###
 - #### 12 September 2020 9:45 PM:
 	The Code and Executable currently works for CSE Course.
 Downloads are available for Subjects CS201 to CS205.
 Working to enable the code for more Courses and Subjects.
 Student Co-operation required.
-Please contact me at sagardevachar1@gmail.com if you are from other courses at PESIT
+Please contact me at sagardevachar1@gmail.com if you are from other courses at PESU
 # #
 ### Description: ###